-I genuinely didn’t expect to Canon RF 50mm f1.2 L USM to be a reason to come back to Canon, but I’m glad to say that via Adorama, I’ve made the purchase of the new lens along with a new body.
-With a very medium format look to it, the Canon RF 50mm f1.2 L USM proves that Canon really did put lenses first when they created this camera system.
-While the Canon EOS R in and of itself is a bit lackluster in comparison to its competitors, this lens is really make it stand out.
-Maybe I’m smitten with the way that the sharpness is just there at f1.2 or the colors, the way it makes people look, or just the beauty of how it renders scenes.
-But as it is, I’m pretty safe guarded against the bokeh bug.
-And in my testing, I’ve found the Canon RF 50mm f1.2 L USM to be really, really incredible.
+I didn’t expect to Canon RF 50mm f1.2 L USM to be a reason to come back to Canon, but I’m glad to say that, via Adorama, I purchased the new lens along with a new body.
+With a very medium format look to it, the Canon RF 50mm f1.2 L USM proves Canon put lenses first when they created this camera system.
+While the Canon EOS R is a bit lackluster in comparison to its competitors, this lens really makes it stand out.
+Maybe I’m smitten with the way the sharpness is just there at f1.2, or the colors, the way it makes people look, or just how it renders scenes.
+But as it is, I’m pretty safe-guarded against the bokeh bug.
+And in my testing, I’ve found the Canon RF 50mm f1.2 L USM to be incredible.

 Pros and Cons

 - Pretty fast autofocus, much faster than the DSLR versions